LiuElvin/eBay_ML_Challenge/README.md

 Above are 2 runs (1 successful and 1 failed) of our models on Google Colab.

+In our model, we

 - Incorporated Facebook A.I.'s RoBERTa model to tokenize German eBay listings.

-- Includes pre-processing of certain symbols to manually remove untranslatable text.
+- Included pre-processing of certain symbols to manually remove untranslatable text.

 - Setup Hugging Face and Wandb folders to store and freely assess performances of previous models.

-- The model trains a token classification model using Hugging Face's transformers library.
+The model trains a token classification model using Hugging Face's transformers library.
 More specifically...

   1. We utilize the datasets library to load and handle the dataset into Google Colab.